gregtatum/inspector/articles/01-css-object-model.md

 };
 ```

 This one is simple enough, it has a length attribute that is an unsigned long, and a getter for StyleSheet objects.
-The behavior above should make sense seeing how this is put together.
+The getter powers the array-like syntax of `styleSheets[i]`.
+The JavaScript code above where the object looks like an array, but isn't really an array should make sense after seeing how the Web IDL is defined.
 A more interesting example would be the [StyleSheet.webidl][StyleSheet.webidl] file.
 Many more attributes can be seen with this IDL, and the associated backing types.
+This really reinforces how when dealing with web APIs, the JavaScript is just an interface to a C++ object.

 ```
 interface StyleSheet {